DataBiosphere/data-portal/content/guides/userguides/exploring-projects.md

 The metadata TSV file gives a representation of the project's metadata graph that can be sorted and filtered using a standard spreadsheet or data manipulation tools.

-The **Project Metadata"** tab left of the Project Information page contains a link to download the project's metadata file.
+The **"Project Metadata"** tab left of the Project Information page contains a link to download the project's metadata file.

 ![Project Metadata](../_images/project_metadata.png "Project Metadata")